renarsvilnis/fiware-object-storage-ge/README.md

 - [ ] Tests (*Input tests files are under tests/input*)
 - [ ] Add check if instance is initiated before executing methods
 - [ ] Create more readable errors
+- [ ] Add option to clear force delete container, deletes all objects in it and then deletes the container itself
+- [ ] Investigate why `listContainer` and `getContainerList` returns text response with the objectnames, instead of a json response with more detailed info as requests that fetch storage container info on `cloud.lab.fiware.org`

 ## License